bramscher/konmashi/tasks/tasks-prd-konmashi-mvp.md

     - [ ] 2.2.7 (Optional) Persist chat history (localStorage or DB)
     - [ ] 2.2.8 Add tests for chat API and UI
     - [x] 2.2.9 Accessibility and UX review (keyboard, ARIA, color contrast, focus)
-    - [x] 2.2.10 Sidebar and dashboard use 'Droid' terminology and show persona name and role
+    - [x] 2.2.10 Sidebar and dashboard use 'Droid' terminology and show persona name and role (now 'Kroids')
     - [x] 2.2.11 Each droid has a unique chat history and greeting
     - [x] 2.2.12 System prompt (brain prompt) is editable and only shown when editing
     - [x] 2.2.13 Chat is functional for all droids and updates correctly when switching